ViolaFerretti/Thermoelectric_Materials/README.md

 ### 3.3.2 Visualize data
 ### Single-parabolic-band model

 In the single-parabolic-band model, $ZT$ depends now on two parameters: the chemical potential (whose role was analyzed in the first part) and the thermal lattice conductivity.
-Therefore, now the software computes $ZT$ for a fixed chemical potential range (that can be checked and modified in the GUI.py file) and the selected $r_{\kappa}$ range.
+Therefore, now the software computes $ZT$ for a fixed chemical potential range and the selected $r_{\kappa}$ range.
 Thus, the software directly plots a 3D graph on $ZT$ depending on these two variables.

 ### Double-band models

-In the case of double-band-models, the situation is more complex, because, as seen in the first part, $ZT$ already depends on cheical potential and energy gap; the addition of $\kappa_L$ makes $ZT$ a 3-variable function, which would be difficult to study.
+In the case of double-band-models, the situation is more complex, because, as seen in the first part, $ZT$ already depends on chemical potential and energy gap; the addition of $\kappa_L$ makes $ZT$ a 3-variable function, which would be difficult to study.
 Therefore, the software gets rid of the chemical potential-dependency by only keeping the maximized value of $ZT$ with respect to it.
 In this way, one can analyze the 3D plot of $ZT$ with respect to energy gap and thermal lattice conductivity.

 ## 3.4 Save data